Dutchess County Military Divorce Lawyer

 What are the first steps in a military divorce in Dutchess County?

 The initial steps in a military divorce require understanding your legal rights under both New York State and federal law.
-The process typically begins with a consultation with an experienced military divorce attorney in Dutchess County who will evaluate your situation and provide guidance on your state's residency and jurisdiction requirements, along with the Service Members Civil Relief Act (SCRA), which can impact filing and proceedings.
+The process typically begins with a consultation with an experienced military divorce attorney in Dutchess County, who will evaluate your situation and provide guidance on your state's residency and jurisdiction requirements, along with the Service Members Civil Relief Act (SCRA), which can affect filing and proceedings.
 We begin by gathering information about your marriage, military service, and family’s residence to develop a custom legal strategy that addresses military-specific concerns such as deployments or frequent moves.

 How are military pensions handled in divorce?